Sindhu-Purushothama/DevSecOps-Logstash-K8s/README.md

 └── k8s/ (optional)            # Kubernetes manifests if you add them later
     ├── deployment.yaml
     └── service.yaml
 How to run

 Make sure Docker is running 🐳

-Run the services:

-docker-compose up -d
+Run the services: docker-compose up -d

 Check that Logstash is processing logs and Elasticsearch (if used) is receiving them. ✅

-Notes

-This is a simulation project for SOC analyst practice.
+Notes: * This is a simulation project for SOC analyst practice.

-Kubernetes folder is optional and can be added later for orchestration.
+       * Kubernetes folder is optional and can be added later for orchestration.